 Citrus health check

 How are your citrus trees looking?
-Healthy means a goodly sized canopy of flat, dark green foliage, a strong frame and a lush vibe.
-Their health has alot to do with how well you’ve chosen where they live and how well you’ve looked after the soil at their feet.
+Healthy shows up as a goodly sized canopy of flat, dark green foliage, a strong frame and a lush vibe.
+Their health has a lot to do with how well you’ve chosen where they live and how well you’ve looked after the soil at their feet.

 Can you see fungal threads throughout the mulch, and smell an enticing earthiness?
 Responding to poorly looking trees with bags of fert or loads of manure only brings sugar rich growths that seduce sucking insects and break the soil web.